bright/new-www/content/blog/top-healthcare-podcasts-2024-insights-from-the-industry-leaders.md

 During the conference, various experts shared their top picks for healthtech podcasts:

 * [Hospitalogy](https://hospitalogy.com/) by Blake Madden and [Healthcare Huddle](https://www.healthcarehuddle.com/) by Jared Dashevsky were highly recommended by [Dr. Adam Brown](https://www.linkedin.com/in/adambrownmdmba/), an emergency physician and healthtech leader.
 He values these podcasts for their **comprehensive coverage of financials, market movements, and healthcare trends**.
 As he mentioned, “Encouraging business leaders to think empathically and recognize the health connections in their policies is key.”
 * [SomX Podcast by James Somauroo](https://www.jamessomauroo.com/) is a favorite of Claudia Pastides, Director of Medical Accuracy at [Flo Health.](https://flo.health/) She appreciates the podcast for its **insightful discussions on healthcare innovation**, where industry leaders go into the latest healthtech advancements and challenges.

 <div className="image">![](/images/baner_final-quote-claudia-podcast.png "Claudia Pastides on Healthcare Podcasts")</div>

 * [MedTech Talks and Device Talks](https://medtechmvp.com/media/medtech-talk-podcast) were mentioned by Guy Siman, co-founder of [Sensars](https://www.sensars.com/), as top resources for those interested in the medical device sector.
 Both podcasts provide **valuable perspectives on new technologies, regulatory hurdles, and market dynamics within the medtech field.**
 * [A podcast led by Dr. Andrew Huberman](https://www.hubermanlab.com/) was also highlighted by Guy Siman for its focus in neuroscience, health, and wellness.
 It’s particularly **appreciated for its scientific approach** and practical health advice.

 ## Other must-listen HealthTech podcasts

 In addition to the expert-recommended podcasts, there are several others widely recognized for their insightful content and engaging discussions:

-* Digital Health Today features interviews with leaders and innovators in digital health, covering topics from telehealth to AI and healthcare policy.
+* [Digital Health Today ](https://digitalhealthtoday.com/)features interviews with leaders and innovators in digital health, covering topics from **telehealth to AI and healthcare policy**.
 It’s a great resource for understanding the global digital health space.

-* The Healthtech Podcast hosted by James Somauroo explores stories from healthtech startups, investors, and industry experts, focusing on innovation, entrepreneurship, and the impact of technology on healthcare.

-* StartUp Health NOW shares conversations with entrepreneurs and thought leaders driving change in digital health.
-This podcast is known for its focus on mission-driven startups and their journeys to transform healthcare.
+* [StartUp Health NOW](https://healthpodcastnetwork.com/show/startup-health-now-podcast/) shares conversations with entrepreneurs and thought leaders driving change in digital health.
+This podcast is known for its **focus on mission-driven startups** and their journeys to transform healthcare.

-* Healthcare Rap offers a unique blend of healthcare marketing insights and digital innovation trends.
-It’s particularly engaging for those interested in how digital health is transforming patient experiences and healthcare delivery.
+* [Healthcare Rap](https://shiftforwardhealth.com/show/healthcare-rap/) offers a unique blend of healthcare marketing insights and digital innovation trends.
+It’s particularly engaging for those interested in **how digital health is transforming patient experiences** and healthcare delivery.

-* Faces of Digital Health explores global perspectives on digital health innovation and implementation, providing insights into how different countries are adopting digital health and the challenges they face.
-Tjasa Zajc, the creator of the podcast, represents a unique blend of IT industry knowledge and journalist craft.
+* [Faces of Digital Health](https://www.facesofdigitalhealth.com/) explores global perspectives on **digital health innovation and implementation**, providing insights into how different countries are adopting digital health and the challenges they face.
+Tjasa Zajc, the podcast creator, brings a unique blend of IT industry knowledge and journalistic expertise.

-* The #HCBiz Show!
+* [The #HCBiz Show](https://thehcbiz.com/)!
 Its about the business side of healthcare, discussing innovation, policy changes, and the impact of digital health tools.
-It’s ideal for breaking down complex topics in an understandable way.
+It’s ideal for **breaking down complex topics in an understandable way.**

-* MedTech Talk Podcast focuses on the medtech industry, covering topics like medical device startups, regulatory changes, and investment strategies.
+* [MedTech Talk Podcast](https://medtechmvp.com/media/medtech-talk-podcast) focuses on the **medtech industry**, covering topics like medical device startups, regulatory changes, and investment strategies.

-* Data Book, produced by Inside Digital Health, centers around data analytics, health IT, cybersecurity, and the role of big data in healthcare.
+* [Data Book](https://podcasts.apple.com/us/podcast/data-book/id1365789336), produced by Inside Digital Health, centers around data analytics, health IT, cybersecurity, and **the role of big data in healthcare**.

-* The Outcomes Rocket features interviews with healthcare leaders, innovators, and entrepreneurs, discussing ways to improve healthcare outcomes and delivery.
+* [The Outcomes Rocket](https://outcomesrocket.health/) features interviews with healthcare leaders, innovators, and entrepreneurs, d**iscussing ways to improve healthcare outcomes and delivery**.

-* Health Unchained focuses on the intersection of blockchain and healthcare, making it a must-listen for those interested in the future of decentralized healthcare systems.
+* [Health Unchained](https://healthunchained.org/) focuses on **the intersection of blockchain and healthcare**, making it a must-listen for those interested in the future of decentralized healthcare systems.

 These podcasts cover a wide range of topics, from digital health innovations and healthcare policy to medtech advancements and data-driven healthcare.
 Whether you're a startup founder, healthcare provider, investor, or tech enthusiast, these podcasts provide valuable insights and perspectives to help go through the ever-evolving world of healthtech.